andreabac3/alwaysRun/README.md

 How to use
-Just use the following synopsis python3 alwaysRun yourCommandBash
-//in any Unix or Windows terminal
+Just use the following synopsis python3 alwaysRun yourCommandBash in any Unix or Windows terminal
-//You need to replace the keyword 'yourCommandBash' with for example "node server.js"
+You need to replace the keyword 'yourCommandBash' with for example "node server.js"

 Note:
 if your program has to end, that's not what you're looking for